jma8774/Slot-Machine-Crypto/back-end/README.md

 `symbolWorth` mapping from `uint` to `uint` that stores the value of a symbol.

-The following table shows the integer tied to a symbol as well as it's worth in Wei:
+The following table shows the integer tied to a symbol as well as its worth in Wei:

 | Integer | Symbol  | Value |
 | ------- | ------- | ----- |